texas-robocamp/texas-robocamp.github.io/tutorials/programming/first_program.md

 }
 ```

-Let's look at the code line-by-line.
+Look at the code line-by-line.

+Compiling is when the computer turns the text written in C++ into the machine code that it can run.

-`#include <iostream>` tells the computer to <b>include</b> `iostream` when it compiles the program, making its contents available to our code.
+`#include <iostream>` <b>includes</b> `iostream` when compiling the program, making its contents available to our program.

-`iostream` is what is called a <b>header</b> or a <b>header file</b>.
-It contains the code that we need in order to interface a library called the "Standard Input/Output Streams Library."
+`iostream` is what is a <b>header</b> or a <b>header file</b>.
+It contains the code needed to interface a library called the "Standard Input/Output Streams Library."

-This is how we use libraries.
-Including `iostream` gives us the ability to use `cout` in our program.
+Including `iostream` allows us to use `cout`.

-In general you will always enclose header names in angle brackets (when you write your own headers, you will probably enclose them in double quotes).
+In general you will enclose header names in angle brackets (when you write your own headers, you will probably enclose them in double quotes).

-The next line, `using namespace std`; tells the compiler that we will be using things (like `cout`) that are included in the `std` namespace.
+The next line, `using namespace std`; tells the compiler that if things are included in the `std` namespace, that it doesn't need to lead the name with `std`.
+In the program here, we use `cout`, but if we did not <b>use</b> the `std` namespace, we would write it as `std::cout`.

-{% include tip.html content="For the most part, you just want to include that line in your code and not worry about why until some later class.
-Using namespaces won't help us program our these robots better, and learning how to use them will take time away from robot time." %}
+{{ site.data.alerts.tip }}
+For the purposes of this camp, just include `using namespace std` in your programs.
+Namespacing will become important if you continue programming, but we only use one namespace in this camp.
+{{ site.data.alerts.end }}

 The next line defines the `main` function by saying `int main()`.
 This tells the computer that there is a function called `main` that returns an integer (more on this later).